Mobile Segment Anything (MobileSAM)

 Adapting from SAM to MobileSAM

-Since MobileSAM retains the same pipeline as the original SAM, we have incorporated the original's pre-processing, post-processing, and all other interfaces.
-Consequently, those currently using the original SAM can transition to MobileSAM with minimal effort.
+MobileSAM retains the same pipeline as the original SAM, including pre-processing, post-processing, and all interfaces.
+This means you can transition from SAM to MobileSAM with minimal changes to your workflow.

 Image Encoder | Original SAM | MobileSAM |